edann33266/travelBloom/README.md

 Frontend developer passionate about building responsive and interactive web experiences using HTML, CSS, and JavaScript.

 GitHub:
 https://github.com/edann33266

 ---

-## ⭐ Contributing

-Contributions, suggestions, and improvements are welcome.

-Fork the repository and submit a pull request.

----

 ## 📜 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the **MIT License**.